syaffers/t-rex-runner-ai/README.md

 The CN agent uses labelled images to predict the action on a particular frame.
 Using the training data collected by the KL agent, we have an image-action pair which can be subjected to a normal supervised learning optimization.
-Currently, no time-based measures are taken (i.e. convolving over time on multiple consecutive frames).
-The agent also shows the confidence of the predictions as bar plots on the top-left hand corner of the agent screen.
+The agent also shows the confidence of the predictions as bar plots on the top-left hand corner of the agent's screen.

 The convolutional net used in this agent is a variant of the ZF Net presented by [Zeiler and Fergus (2013)](https://arxiv.org/abs/1311.2901) with the number of filters reduced to fit the problem at hand.
+This conv net predicts on a single image frame the action that needs to be executed.
 More details of the net can be found by exploring the model in Keras.

-### Strided Convolutional Net (CS) Agent

-The CS agent is similar to the CN agent in that it uses the same collected images from the KL agent; but rather than predicting based on a single frame, the CS agent predicts on a history of 5 frames and predicts the action to be done on the 5th (latest) frame.

-The CS agent's convolutional neural net was inspired by [Mnih et al. (2013)](https://arxiv.org/abs/1312.5602); who featured a smaller convolutional network (than the (CN agent's) and is used in a Q-learning algorithm.
-Turned out it works well for supervised learning too.
+Another variant of the CN agent is also implemented to predict the action of the the lastest of 5 frames.
+The 5 most recent frames are stacked and then passed through the net.
+This convolutional net was inspired by [Mnih et al. (2013)](https://arxiv.org/abs/1312.5602); who featured a smaller convolutional network (than ZF Net) and is used in a Q-learning algorithm.

-*This is the best performing agent so far.*
+Turned out it works well for supervised learning too. *This is the best performing agent so far.*

+To switch between the two agents, switch out the commented lines in the bottom section of `agent_cn.py`.

-## Train Agent Models
+## Trained Agent Models

 Trained models can be found in the recent [releases](https://github.com/syaffers/t-rex-runner-ai/releases).